jurentie/old_portfolio/_posts/2018-10-05-git-workflow.markdown

 ```

 3. Create a feature branch (sometimes referred
-to as a "topic" branch) from `master`, using the issue number and label:
+to as a "topic" branch) from `master`.
+You want to be as precise and detailed as
+possible in naming the new branch.
+Here I am using the issue number and label, which
+seems to be common practice.
 ```
 $ git checkout -b 1-update-readme
 ```
-`checkout` switches to a new branch, `-b` creates
+`checkout` *switches to a new branch,* `-b` *creates
 the new branch if the given branch name does not already exist.
-The figure below represents a new branch being created off of `master`.
+The figure below represents a new branch being created off of* `master`.
 <p align="center">
  <img src="images/new-feature-branch.jpg">
 </p>